 Andy is a great, lightweight Android emulator for PC, intended primarily for games.
-It has lots of useful features such as cloud saves, mobile app sync, camera, and mic integrating, support for controlling Xbox and PlayStation and many more.
-It has also a nice function, which you can use as a touchscreen controller for connecting to your mobile device.
+It has many useful features such as cloud saves, mobile app sync, camera, mic integrating, support for controlling Xbox and PlayStation, and many more.
+It also has a nice function, which you can use as a touchscreen controller for connecting to your mobile device.
 It is free but available on the official website for Windows 7 and 8 only.
 The reason is that the software has been specially developed for use with Windows 7.1.
-No word is written about whether or not the future support for Windows 10 will be given.
+No word is written about whether or not future support for Windows 10 will be given.

 GenyMotion supports hardware acceleration and OpenGL like Bluestacks, which is an elegant way of saying that you can use the extra power of your graphics card or GPU on a computer.
 In theory, it means that games and apps on your PC should work much better.
 One feature is that you can customize the environment of GenyMotion so that it corresponds to a particular Android version or mobile device.
 This is great if you have an app or game you want to run but need a particular setting— Fortnite mobile needs a Samsung device, for instance.
 GenyMotion is free for desktop applications and games in the cloud, unlike its cloud service.

-Nox or Big Nox is an outstanding Android emulator with a vast array of features, many of them featured in the emulator menu.
-It supports keyboard mapping, gamepads, multi-window support and many more.
+Nox or Big Nox is an outstanding Android emulator with many features, many of them featured in the emulator menu.
+It supports keyboard mapping, gamepads, multi-window support, and many more.
 You will notice, first of all, the user interface is easy to see when using Nox over the other emulators.
 A convenient taskbar on the right of the window provides fast access to the most convenient functions.
 But don’t worry; if you want to take your fullscreen application, you can hide it.
-Nox also provides a macro function to pre-recorded “touches” or screen clicks, which enables you to perform actions in the background.
-For example, this function allows you to perform certain actions in games while minimizing emulator.
-Nox is free and regular updates and makes one of the most stable and stable Android emulators that you can find.
+Nox also provides a macro function to pre-recorded “touches” or screen clicks, enabling you to perform actions in the background.
+For example, this function allows you to perform certain actions in games while minimizing the emulator.
+Nox is free and regular updates, and makes one of the most stable and stable Android emulators that you can find.

 Windows 10 running?
 Then Droid4X is the emulator that you need for Android.
 The mouse and touchscreen controls are adaptable.
 Multiple gamepads can be connected, or a keyboard can be used.
 You can record everything that happens on a streamer on the emulator screen, even better if you want Android-based tutorials to be created.
 It is totally free also with little or no announcements or interruptions.
 Some of the other emulators, such as Nox, are preloaded with advertising apps and content.